 However, when you are discussing the cost of addiction, money is only the beginning.
 Addiction comes at the expense of yourself, your family, your job, and many other important elements in your life.

-This is not downplaying the high cost of addiction on society.
+This is not downplaying the high cost of addiction in society.
 It is estimated that addiction costs our society $532 million per year.
-Included in this figure are the cost of housing people that are incarcerated, healthcare, and other funding sources that are allocated for addicted individuals.
+Included in this figure are the cost of housing people who are incarcerated, healthcare, and other funding sources that are allocated for addicted individuals.

 Regardless of how you view the cost of addiction, getting treatment is well worth the investment.
 After all, some of the prices you pay as a result of addiction, monetary or otherwise, can never be recovered.